RodrigoNP3/Great-Places-App/README.md

 # Great Places App

 Hello there.
-This is a simples place picker app developed in flutter.
+This is a simple place picker app developed in flutter.
 This app was developed according to the classes of:

 Flutter & Dart - The Complete Guide [2022 Edition] - UDEMY;